 One minute guide: Fostering for children with disabilities

-What do we mean by fostering for children with disabilities
+What we mean by fostering for children with disabilities

 Some of the work of Leeds Fostering Service is concerned with specifically recruiting, assessing, training and supporting foster carers to provide care for children with disabilities.

-These carers often have previous experience of caring for disabled children in their personal or work life.
-Foster carers who care for children with disabilities provide short term and long term fostering and have specialist skills and experience in caring for disabled children.
+These carers often have previous experience caring for children with disabilities in their personal or work life.
+Foster carers who care for children with disabilities provide short-term and long-term fostering and have specialist skills and experience in caring for children with disabilities.

-These foster carers access specialist training and support groups and have supervising social workers who are also experienced in working with disabled children.
-Supervising social workers work closely with the child's social worker and foster carer to form a team around the child.
+These foster carers access specialist training and support groups and have supervising social workers who are also experienced in working with children with disabilities.
+Supervising social workers work closely with the child’s social worker and foster carer to form a team around the child.

 The fostering service also provides fostering short breaks for children with complex needs.

-How do people become foster carers for children with disabilities
+How people become foster carers for children with disabilities

-The council has its own Foster4Leeds website external link and through this, people are encouraged to register an interest in becoming a foster carer.
+The council has its own Foster4Leeds website, and through this, people are encouraged to register an interest in becoming a foster carer.

 There is immediate exclusion of any applicant who has been convicted of any serious offence against a child or adult.
 Leeds is usually seeking to recruit more foster carers for teenagers and for those with the skills to work with children and young people with disabilities.

-There is an approval process which starts with a conversation about fostering and is followed (if both parties agree to proceed at each stage) by a home visit, training, preparation and if appropriate, the formal application and statutory checks.
+There is an approval process which starts with a conversation about fostering and followed (if both parties agree to proceed at each stage) by a home visit, training, preparation and, if appropriate, the formal application and statutory checks.

 Prospective foster carers must enjoy the challenges of childcare, and have qualities such as patience, resourcefulness, flexibility and a sense of humour.